Docs

 Displays a callout for user attention.

 Admonition provides focus for situations that require a callout.
-Use this instead of Alert unless you specifically need the primitives.

 Loading...